The Ferry, The Dog, and The Fading Folk

 Theatre Credits include:

-The Invisible Spirit (in development - Edinburgh Festival Fringe 2025), INK (London College of Music - Final year BA Actors), Boy Parts (as Assistant Director - Soho Theatre Main House), The Professor and The Reverend (by Odhran Thomson, Page2Stage Edinburgh), Model Behaviour (as Co-Director - Pitlochry Festival Theatre/National Theatre Connections), We Are Gathered Here Today (as writer/performer - King's Head Theatre) Visiting Cézanne (Edinburgh Festival Fringe 2022), We Are Gathered Here Today (as writer/director) and Pains of Youth (both at Royal Conservatoire of Scotland)
+Jack and The Beanstalk (as Resident Director, King's Head Theatre Panto 2025), The Ferry, The Dog & The Fading Folk (Tron Theatre - Outside Eyes 2025), The Invisible Spirit (Edinburgh Festival Fringe 2025), A Midsummer Night's Dream (Charity fundraiser performance for Compass Collective starring Eliza Butterworth, Steph de Whalley and Tom Varey), INK (London College of Music - Final year BA Actors), Boy Parts (as Assistant Director - Soho Theatre Main House), The Professor and The Reverend (by Odhran Thomson, Page2Stage Edinburgh), Model Behaviour (as Co-Director - Pitlochry Festival Theatre/National Theatre Connections), We Are Gathered Here Today (as writer/performer - King's Head Theatre) Visiting Cézanne (Edinburgh Festival Fringe 2022), We Are Gathered Here Today (as writer/director) and Pains of Youth (both at Royal Conservatoire of Scotland)

 Film Credits include: